writethedocs/www/docs/blog/write-the-docs-2020-stats.rst

-.. post:: Jan 12, 2021
+.. post:: Jan 13, 2021
    :tags: stats, year in review, newsletter
    :author: Eric Holscher

 Write the Docs 2020 Stats
 =========================

-This year we have done a :doc:`2021-community-kickoff` email along with our stats.
+This year we have done a :doc:`/blog/2021-january-community-update` post along with our stats.
 Check there for context around the community going into 2021.

 2020 Stats